msecrist-couchbase/smallcb-training-capella/README.md

   100   329  100   222  100   107   1190    573 --:--:-- --:--:-- --:--:--  1193

 --------------------------
+DONE: some examples only make sense when there's a session (>= zipcar mode), so the example's YAML should define a property of...

+    className: needs-session

+  ...so that the example will only appear when the user has a session.

 DONE: some containers are dedicated to be session-less like 10-items-or-less quick checkout lanes...
   see: -containersSingleUse cmd-line param, defaults to 0.